Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Numerical calculation of the CLF gradient and comparison with experiments

 We can see that the theory predictions at $T=294\KK$ are qualitatively in good agreement with the experimental results.
-To be more quantitative we represent in \Fig{Fig_RelError_NoLocal} the relative difference
+To be more quantitative we represent in \Fig{Fig_RelError_NoLocalPRL} and \Fig{Fig_RelError_NoLocalPRB} the relative difference

 between the experimental result and each one of the four theory curves showed in \Fig{Fig_Comparison_NOLocal_Model}, using the same color code.
-The black curve is the relative difference between the lower experimental error bar and the experimental result in \Fig{Fig_Comparison_NOLocal_Model}.
+The black curve in \Fig{Fig_RelError_NoLocalPRL} is the relative difference between the lower experimental error bar and the experimental result in \Fig{Fig_Comparison_NOLocal_Model} for the results of the PRL \cite{PRL_Mohideen}, while the cyan curve in \Fig{Fig_RelError_NoLocalPRB} is the relative difference between the lower experimental error bar and the experimental result in \Fig{Fig_Comparison_NOLocal_Model} for the results of the PRB \cite{PRB_Mohideen}.

-All points below the black curve are consistent numerical predictions for the experimentally measured derivative of the Force experienced between the gold sphere and the graphene-covered SiO$_{2}$ plate.
+All points below the black curve in \Fig{Fig_RelError_NoLocalPRL} and below the cyan curve in \Fig{Fig_RelError_NoLocalPRB} are consistent numerical predictions for the experimentally measured derivative of the Force experienced between the gold sphere and the graphene-covered SiO$_{2}$ plate.
 We can observe that the effect of temperature is distinguished by the experiment, the blue and green curves (predictions performed in the $T\to0$ limit, with \Eq{PFA_G_T=0}) do not fit the experimental results for distances $d<600\nm$, while the predictions performed taking into account the temperature of the experiment at $T=294\KK$ (red and purple curves, with \Eq{PFA_G}) fit the experimental results.
+We also observe that the realization of more experimental measurement in \cite{PRB_Mohideen} improves the statistical error and make the small discordance of the model with the experiment for small distances of \cite{PRL_Mohideen}, visible in \Fig{Fig_RelError_NoLocalPRL}, dissappear in \Fig{Fig_RelError_NoLocalPRB}.